minprog/adventure/steps/3 data/index.md

 Now implement the first phase of `load_room_graph` in `adventure.py`.
 You will store room information in a **dictionary** that maps a room number to a room object.

-> We use a dictionary because room numbers start at 1 and are not guaranteerd to be sequential.
+> We use a dictionary because room numbers start at 1 and are not guaranteed to be sequential.
 Also, we do not know in advance how many rooms are going to be needed.
 Hence, it may become too tricky to use a **list** for collecting rooms.
 So instead, we use a dictionary.
 Because we use integers as keys, it will almost *look* like we're using a list, but with a lot more flexibility.

 Start by opening the file and then write a loop to read the room data: